TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 |     **Filter**   |   Displays the number of rows that are filtered for each node.      |
 |    **Joins**    |   If HashJoin puts pressure on memory, you can change the HashJoin size to use SortMergeJoin to avoid on-heap memory pressure.      |

 <a id="historyserver"></a>
 ## Spark History Server
 The Spark History server is a Spark UI extension.
 It is a web application that lets you analyze the running as well as completed SQL queries and the associated Spark jobs.
-The metadata collected in the form of event logs by the Spark History server can be shipped from a SnappyData cluster to another SnappyData cluster for further analysis.
+The metadata collected in the form of event logs by the Spark History server can be shipped from a TIBCO ComputeDB cluster to another TIBCO ComputeDB cluster for further analysis.

-The first step in tuning query performance in SnappyData is to understand the query physical plan that is available through the SQL tab on the SnappyData Monitoring console.
+The first step in tuning query performance in TIBCO ComputeDB is to understand the query physical plan that is available through the SQL tab on the TIBCO ComputeDB Monitoring console.
 The detailed execution plan requires one to understand the jobs and tasks associated with the query.
 This is available in the Jobs/Tasks tab.
-However, if the SnappyData Monitoring console is not accessible to the investigator, it becomes a difficult exercise.
-To overcome this, it is recommended to turn on the History server for production applications.
+However, if the TIBCO ComputeDB Monitoring console is not accessible to the investigator, it becomes a difficult exercise.
+To overcome this, TIBCO recommends to turn on the History server for production applications.

 To turn on the History server, do the following:

-1. Ensure to provide a shared disk that can be accessed from all the SnappyData nodes.
+1. Ensure to provide a shared disk that can be accessed from all the TIBCO ComputeDB nodes.
 If you do not have the NFS access, use HDFS.
-Provide the necessary permissions to access a shared folder when you start SnappyData.
+Provide the necessary permissions to access a shared folder when you start TIBCO ComputeDB.
 2. Enable event logging for the Spark jobs.
 For example, specify the following properties in **conf/lead**:

             -spark.eventLog.enabled=true -spark.eventLog.dir=hdfs://namenode/shared/spark-logs